renzmann/renzmann.github.io/content/posts/003_random_echo_house/index.md

 1. "Echo" some lines, so that we get "the cow with the crumpled horn that tossed the cow with the crumpled horn"

-Her presentation is aimed at Ruby, which has a much stricter object-oriented model than python does.
-Interestingly,  taking the raw poem and producing a modified version of it is just a data pipeline, and she's tackling the problem of composing pieces of this pipeline together.
+What makes this interesting as a data scientist or engineer is that taking the raw poem and producing a modified version of it is just a data pipeline, and she's tackling the problem of composing pieces of this pipeline together.
 So in this article, we're going to cover python solutions to this problem in three broad strokes:

 1. What does a literal translation of the object-oriented version look like in python, while still remaining "pythonic?"
 2. How can we extend the code to swap the order in which transformations happen?
 3. How can we simplify the user API by translating the logic to a pure function?

-On points 2 and 3 - I tend to believe a functional style, where data is immutable and pure functions create new, transformed data is _usually_ the right approach to any system that's "data first".
+On point 3 - I tend to believe a functional style, where data is immutable and pure functions create new, transformed data is _usually_ the right approach to any system that's "data first".
 Also, it reduces overhead for _most_ users by avoiding the introduction of a new object type.
 That's not